"French boxing is a bold, unpredictable, and sparkling game full of romantic illuminations."

 Find boxing classes Montreal here.

-Learn How to Excel in French Boxing
+Guide to French Boxing

 Like all boxing, French boxing - also called "savate" - is a combat sport with some underlying violence and blows that can hurt receivers.
 Fans will sometimes call it a "fist-and-foot-fighting sport," although the feet are much more used than hands (up to 99% of the time).